 The 2.5 kilometre Fenland Loop Trail is wheelchair accessible and there are guided nature walks around the Vermillion Lakes area in the summer season.

-For those wanting a guaranteed sighting, Emma Schroder from Discover Banff Tours recommends the Grizzly Bear Refuge Tour.
+For those wanting a guaranteed sighting, Emma Schroder from Discover Banff Tours recommends the Discover Grizzly Bears Tour.
 “This tour visits the largest enclosed grizzly bear habitat in the world, at Kicking Horse Mountain Resort and is home to orphaned grizzly bear, Boo”.

 The interpretive centre is open daily during the summer and provides guests the opportunity to observe an adult grizzly bear going about his daily routine, where Boo hunts, plays, forages, and explores, just like his wild cousins.